-- We are placing our 'BBB+' corporate credit rating on ultimate parent

 projected FFO and availability under the credit facility.
 We estimate the

-company could use roughly $665 million during the same period for capital
+company could use up to $235 million during the same period for capital

-spending and debt maturities.
-CMP's credit agreement includes a financial
+spending and working capital.
+RG&E's credit agreement includes a financial

 covenant limiting the consolidated debt-to-capitalization ratio, with which